Furus: Economy

 Furus economy was hugely dependent on agricultural product till early 1980.
 Post 1980 most of the young earners head towards metro cities and hence agricultural production gets big hit in coming years.
 During the same period most of the people started to migrate to Gulf, UK, Canada, Australia, USA for the jobs.
 Presently 95% of Furus economy depend on remittance from foreign countries.

-Healthcare Facilities
+Healthcare

 Furus has government run Primary Health Center situated at Dayal Road.
 Apart from this Furus has one equipped private nursing home run by resident Dr. Antule and a small clinic run by visiting Dr. Chikhale.